Team Homer

 "Team Homer" is the twelfth episode of the seventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 7, 1996.
+It originally aired on Fox in the United States on January 7, 1996.
 In the episode, Homer starts a bowling team with Moe, Apu, and Otto.
 When Mr. Burns discovers the team was funded with his money, he insists on joining, but the team fears he will cost them the league championship.
-In the subplot, Bart's "Down with homework" T-shirt incites a school riot, so Principal Skinner implements a uniform dress code.
+In the subplot, Bart's "Down with Homework" T-shirt incites a school riot, so Principal Skinner implements a uniform dress code.

 The episode was written by Mike Scully and directed by Mark Kirkland.
 Scully came up with the idea for it when he went bowling one day.
 The episode features cultural references to Mad magazine and the film Caddyshack.
+It is one of the last episodes to feature voice actress Doris Grau, and is dedicated to her memory.

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 9.4, and was the third highest-rated show on the Fox network the week it aired.